MilosD15/MilosD15/README.md

 Pages with C# in my school, but I have to say we were not learning Backend Web Development in-depth.
 Previously, we learned all about databases (creating database, modifying data and lot more).
-We were learning MySQL.</div>
+We were learning MySQL. 💻</div>
-<div align="right">Now, I have a
+<div align="justify">Now, I have a
 strong knowledge of HTML, pure CSS, and Vanilla JavaScript, and I'm currently learning React alongside Tailwind CSS.
-My plans for the future are to extend my knowledge by learning Node.js and become a Full Stack Web Developer.</div>
+My plans for the future are to extend my knowledge by learning Node.js and become a Full Stack Web Developer. ✨</div>

 <!--
 **MilosD15/MilosD15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.